-10 Applicability /Utilization

-This module is applicable for the major Power Engineering and as elective course of master WING.
+10 Applicability /Utilization This module is applicable for the major Power Engineering and as elective course of master WING.
 See appendix 2 BBPO (Compulsory options catalogues) for its suitability for other majors.

-- Electronic Script

-Further literature recommendations will be provided during the lecture.
+11 Literature The following literature material will be provided: - Electronic lecture notes Further literature recommendations will be provided during the lecture.